Joanna Kulig: 2018–2024: International recognition

 In 2023, Kulig appeared in Rebecca Miller's romantic comedy She Came to Me alongside Peter Dinklage, Anne Hathaway, Marisa Tomei and Brian d'Arcy James.
 She was Miller's first choice for the role of a Polish immigrant Magdalena as she regards her "the greatest Polish actress, I know".
 Despite the mixed reception of the film, Kate Erbland of IndieWire found Kulig's performance "heartbreaking", and David Rooney of The Hollywood Reporter thought that "only Kulig ... registers as a compassionate presence grounded in a modicum of truth."
 Kulig next starred as a wife of a man transitioning to a woman in socially conservative Poland in Małgorzata Szumowska and Michał Englert's drama Woman Of..., which premiered at the 2023 Venice International Film Festival to critical acclaim.
 The role earned her a nomination for the Polish Academy Award for Best Supporting Actress.
 Kulig also had a supporting role in Michael Keaton's 2023 noir thriller Knox Goes Away, and made a guest appearance in Apple TV+ 2024 miniseries Masters of the Air set during World War II.
 Reviewing the former, Pete Hammond of Deadline Hollywood said that "she makes an impression as Knox's faithful lover".
 In Masters of the Air, she played a Polish war widow who crosses paths with Major John "Bucky" Egan (Callum Turner) during his stay in London; a fan of director Cary Joji Fukunaga, she accepted the role as she wanted to work with him.

-2025: Established actress
+2025–present: Established actress

-In 2025, Kulig guest starred in season five of The Office PL, a Polish adaptation of the British series The Office, and portrayed a woman who becomes involved in a dangerous relationship with her disabled husband's carer (Fanny Ardant) in Nora Jaenicke's psychological drama Isola.
-She is set to portray Jolanta Wadowska-Król, a real-life Polish pediatrician who in the 1970s uncovered the issue of lead poisoning in children living near the Szopienice steelworks, in the upcoming Netflix series Lead Children, and will star in Jan Holoubek's upcoming World War II thriller Wild, Wild East.
+In 2025, Kulig had a recurring role in season five of The Office PL, a Polish adaptation of the British series The Office, and starred as a wife of a dying man in Nora Jaenicke's psychological thriller Isola.
+She portrayed Jolanta Wadowska-Król, a Polish paediatrician who uncovered widespread lead poisoning among children in 1970s Silesia, in the 2026 Netflix series Lead Children, inspired by her life.
+In 2026, Kulig also appeared in Pawlikowski's film Fatherland as a jazz singer, and had a role in the HBO Max series Proud.
+She starred in Jan Holoubek's World War II thriller Wild, Wild East, which premiered at the 2026 Toronto International Film Festival.
+Kulig is set to release her debut studio album later that year.